StevenD24/ENSF-611-Final-Project/README.md

 Verifying Data Preprocessing
 - Using the info() method on both training and testing datasets to ensure that all columns have non-null values and that unnecessary columns have been removed.

+Create Training and Test Sets
+- Import train_test_split function from scikit-learn.
+- Split the dataset X and target vector y into training and test sets using train_test_split() function with specified parameters.

+Compare Models using Cross-Validation
+- Import necessary modules and classifiers.
+- Create a list models containing the classifiers: LogisticRegression, SVC, BernoulliNB, RandomForestClassifier, and GradientBoostingClassifier.
+- Iterate through the list of models and perform the following tasks:
+- Compute the average_precision score using the get_classifier_cv_score() function with 7-fold cross-validation, passing X_train and y_train as arguments.
+- Round the scores in the DataFrame to 3 decimal places and print the DataFrame to show the models' training and validation scores.